-PaintCare plans to continue robust public outreach activities in 2021, using a range of digital, video, radio, print, and social media strategies.
-PaintCare plans to repeat its awareness surveys of the general population to continue the measuring effectiveness of outreach activities.
+PaintCare plans to continue robust public outreach activities in 2021, using a range of digital, video, audio, print, and social media strategies.
+PaintCare plans to repeat its awareness surveys of the general population, retailers, and painting contractors to continue measuring effectiveness of outreach activities.
 PaintCare recently completed an update of its official logo, branding, and website, and will continue to redesign printed materials, advertisements, and other communications to reflect the refreshed branding in 2021.